Llanz-dev/spui-digital-resources-docs/README.md

 students and teachers access assigned learning materials, while administrators maintain full control over system content and user access.

-The system is actively used in an academic environment and maintained by the developer.
+The system is actively used in an academic environment and maintained by me.

 ---